eacton/CAGEF/Lesson_4/Lesson_4.md

 ***

-##Data Cleaning with stringr/stringi (AKA What is Elon Musk up to anyways?)
+##Data Cleaning with stringr (AKA What is Elon Musk up to anyways?)

 Let's take this cacaphony of characters we've just learned about and perform some basic data cleaning tasks with an actual messy data set.
 I have scraped Elon Musk's latest tweets from Twitter.
 The code to do this is in the Lesson 4 file [twitter_scrape.R](https://github.com/eacton/CAGEF/blob/master/Lesson_4/twitter_scrape.R) if you are curious or want to creep someone on Twitter.